 A think piece written by Alumni’s Johan Östlin.

 Does hard work always pay off?
-In some cases, definitely yes, in others not necessarily I’d say.
+In some cases, definitely yes, in others, not necessarily.

 If you look at Noble Prize winners for example, the one thing that stands out that many of them have in common is persistence – as many of have put in a lot of hard work in a subject, despite of being told that their research was a dead end.